-After spending hours reading anatomy, watching videos, examining cadavers, the average student has used up a vast amount of ATP (adenosine triphosphate) and consequently requires sleep.
+After spending hours reading anatomy, watching videos, and examining cadavers, the average student has used up a vast amount of ATP (adenosine triphosphate) and consequently requires sleep.
 But how exactly does one wake up from a nap; and how is consciousness maintained throughout the day?
 Scientific literature has pointed to a vast interlacing web of neurons that participate in sustaining arousal and different levels of consciousness.

 The reticular (from the Latin reticulum, meaning net) formation is a far-reaching network of neurons extending from the spinal cord to the thalamus, with connections to the medulla oblongata, midbrain (mesencephalon), pons, and diencephalon.
 These neurons, along with their axons and dendrites, are interspersed between the cranial nerve nuclei and tracts found in the brainstem.
 It is important to note that although the nuclei of the reticular formation are not as well defined as those of the cranial nerves, they do appear as obvious regions of grey matter with special staining.

 The primary goal of this article is to functionally, cytologically and chemically (based on neurotransmitter release) describe the different nuclei of the reticular formation, while pointing out some of its physiological functionality.
 Associated tracts and clinical implications of the reticular system will also be discussed.
 It should be noted that this is in no way, shape or form, a comprehensive list of nuclei within the reticular formation, as there are over 100 of these nuclei.